 On this page

-Meanwhile, investing in innovation supports Canada's transition to a net-zero economy while increasing our competitiveness.
+Meanwhile, investing in innovation supports the transition to a net-zero economy while increasing Canada's competitiveness.
 Innovation can have benefits in areas such as water, air quality, plastic waste and biodiversity, including through increased adoption of clean energy technology, increased resource efficiency and increased demand for low-carbon materials.
 Research, development and demonstration continues to be needed to develop new technologies and integrate them into existing systems, and to lower capital costs of solutions nearing commercial scale.
 Sustained innovation over the next decade and beyond will be critical to reduce the costs of technologies and processes that could enable substantial emissions cuts beyond 2030 and support future economic competitiveness.

 How the Government of Canada contributes

 While the federal government owns approximately 3% of the country's infrastructure, it plays a major role in funding, regulating and setting policies and standards for infrastructure projects.
 The Government of Canada recognizes the importance of green and resilient infrastructure to achieve a net zero-economy by 2050.

 In the spring and summer of 2021, the government led an engagement process on Canada's first-ever national infrastructure assessment and is considering this advice in launching this initiative.
 The National Infrastructure Assessment will provide an evidence-based and expert-driven assessment of Canada's infrastructure needs over the coming decades to tackle climate change, support the quality of life for Canadians, and enable the country's economy to flourish.